-Phil Mickelson sparks controversy by hitting still moving ball in US Open
+Phil Mickelson sparks controversy as four players tie for US Open lead

 Asked whether he thought his actions were disrespectful, Mickelson added: "It was meant to take advantage of the rules as best as you can.
 I don't mean it in any disrespect and if that's the way people take it, I apologize."

-But four bogeys in a row from the eighth had virtually put paid to any kind of comeback over the weekend before the bizarre scene on 13.

-Mickelson finished with an 11-over 81 to end 17 over for the tournament as playing partner Andrew Johnston dropped five shots in his last five holes to end with an 82 for 18 over.
+Mickelson is no stranger to controversy and caused significant ructions at the 2014 Ryder Cup at Gleneagles when he criticized the captaincy of Tom Watson in the US team's losing press conference.

-Johnston told BBC Radio 5 Live: "His body acted quicker than his brain.
+Mickelson's playing partner Andrew Johnston, who also struggled, told BBC Radio 5 Live: "His body acted quicker than his brain.
 I think you see it in different sports people do these wacky things.
 He wasn't doing it in a bad way or to try and get disqualified.

 "It's brutal out there and he was upset the way he played the previous holes.
 It just got to him.
 I've never seen that in tournament, only when playing with my mates."